sdslabs/beast/README.md

 # In another terminal Start the local deployment of the challenge, using the directory
 $ curl -X POST localhost:5005/api/manage/deploy/local/ --data "challenge_dir=<absolute_path_to_challenge_simple>"

+# Or you can directly deploy the challenge using name in the remote
+$ curl -X POST --data "action=deploy&name=<challenge_name>" localhost:5005/api/manage/challenge/

 # Wait for beast to finish the image build and deployment of the challenge
 # This might take some time.
 Have some snacks ready!